-The Council for Coptic Studies at the Claremont Graduate University School of Religion (SOR) works to create and nourish vibrant, enduring relationships between the SOR, the surrounding community, and the Coptic world.
+The Council for Coptic Studies at the Claremont Graduate University School of Arts & Humanities works to create and nourish vibrant, enduring relationships between the Religion Department, the surrounding community, and the Coptic world.

 To contribute to these goals, please contact Dr. S. Michael Saad, Chair, Council for Coptic Studies, e-mail: firstname.lastname@example.org.

 The web-based Claremont Coptic Encyclopedia (CCE) is a project of global reach and significance, providing a vital resource and a wealth of information to scholars, students, Coptophiles, and the general public.
 Whether you are a Ph.D. student writing a dissertation on Coptic monasticism, a college student taking a course in Art History, or a casual browser seeking intellectual nourishment, you will find the CCE to be an excellent resource.

 The CCE will initially include approximately 2800 articles published in The Coptic Encyclopedia (Aziz S. Atiya, ed.
 NY: Macmillan, 1991).
 The CCE will continuously add updates and new topics from the growing body of scholarship in Coptic studies at institutions worldwide.
 The scope of articles includes Coptic language and literature; Copto-Arabic literature; Coptic art, architecture, archaeology, history, music, liturgy, theology, spirituality, monasticism; and biblical, apocryphal, social, and legal texts.

 The progress of the CCE project depends on the strength and continuity of Coptic studies at CGU, the participation of scholars worldwide, and the availability of financial resources.